← Back to projects

 Code Showcase 6

-_chunk_text() is a straightforward fixed-size word-window chunker.
-It splits on whitespace, accumulates words into a buffer, and emits a chunk when the buffer hits the limit.
+_chunk_text() is a fixed size word window chunker.
+Split on whitespace, accumulate words into a buffer, emit a chunk when the buffer hits the limit.
 No overlap, no sentence detection, no heading-aware splitting.
-Called with max_tokens=300 in practice.
+Called with max_tokens=300 in production.

 python